ZackMason/cpp_init/README.md

 if there are dependancies that you need to use then add them to ```conanfile.txt```
 ```
 cd example/build
-conan install .. -s build_type %TYPE% // conan should give you instructions if something goes wrong here, most likely you need to --build
+conan install .. -s build_type=%TYPE% // conan should give you instructions if something goes wrong here, most likely you need to --build
 cmake ..
 cmake --build . --config %TYPE% (for msvc specify build type, not needed on others I think??)
 ```